-Wildlife conservation aims to increase the number of individuals in a species to reflect previous levels, or researched levels.
-The idea is to bring balance to the local ecosystem by finding ways to increase the populations of species and protect them in the long term.
+Wildlife conservation aims to increase the number of individuals in a species to reflect previous or researched levels.
+The idea is to balance the local ecosystem by finding ways to improve species populations and protect them in the long term.

 A successful example of wildlife conservation is the African Black Rhino.
 Its population had been reduced to only 2,410 individuals in 1995 due to poaching and habitat loss, but it now stands at over 5,000 thanks to wildlife conservation efforts.
 This was tackled by introducing rangers to protect the rhino, providing education to local people about the importance of the species, and working with the local government to implement laws to protect the local wildlife.

 There are many instances of conservation successfully increasing the population levels of the species, as this is the crucial first step in preventing the immediate extinction of the species.

 Conserving one species can often lead to benefits for many others, as it entails protecting the habitat and preserving the food chain.
 This is particularly evident with the conservation of large predators at the top of the food chain, which has been found to play a vital role in ecosystem security.

 Many species have been hunted to extinction by humans worldwide, leading to large predators being the focus of wildlife conservation.

 In 1995, grey wolves were reintroduced within Yellowstone National Park to conserve this important species and reduce the number of elk.
 Conservation efforts led to some revolutionary discoveries and unexpected benefits to the ecosystem.